13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Solutions)

 Regularly inspect your Bloodleaf Plant for the pests and take timely control measures to minimize the likely damage.

-To get rid of the pests, treat the plant with appropriate products like neem oil or insecticidal soap.
+To get rid of the pests, treat the plant with appropriate products like neem oil or insecticidal soap as per the manufacturer's instructions.

 To discourage pests infestation, regularly clean the leaves by damp wiping with a soft cloth and keep the plant properly pruned.

-In addition, raise the humidity to discourage pest infestaions, by setting the pot on a wet pebble tray or use a cool mist humidifier.
+In addition, to discourage pest infestaions, set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.

 Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can negatively impact the growth of the plant.